 The weight of your chair will affect every aspect.
 The lighter your chair the easier it will be to transport and propel.
-Basic economy wheelchairs are made from steel which are a lot heavier than higher quality aluminum or titanium wheelchairs.
+Basic economy wheelchairs are made from steel which is a lot heavier than higher quality aluminium or titanium wheelchairs.

 This is the body of the chair, being either fixed or folding.
 The frame is the bones of the chair and what every other component is attached to.

 This is arguably the most important component of a wheelchair to ensure you are comfortable.
 The upholstery can be made from nylon or chairs can be fully upholstered like a car seat, including cushioned support added throughout the seat to reduce aches and pains.